 - swelling in the legs

 PE symptoms are a medical emergency requiring immediate care.
-Your doctor may perform a CT scan to confirm the diagnosis prior to treatment.
+Your doctor may perform a CT scan to confirm the diagnosis before treatment.

 Long airplane flights may increase the risk for blood clots in some people, including people with additional risk factors, such as personal or family history of blood clots.
 Preventing blood clots during airplane travel and other forms of travel is possible.
-Understanding your personal risk, as well as learning preventive steps you can take during traveling, can help.
+Understanding your personal risk and learning preventive steps you can take during traveling can help.

-If you are currently being treated for a blood clot, or have recently completed treatment for one, talk to your doctor before boarding a flight.
-They may recommend delaying travel or offer medication to help reduce your risk for serious complications.
+If you are currently being treated for a blood clot, or have recently completed treatment for one, talk with your doctor before boarding a flight.
+They may recommend delaying travel or offering medication to help reduce your risk for serious complications.